 - Assisting the owner in balancing the diverse interests and needs of different generations and in resolving intra-family conflicts.

-- Preparing prenuptial and postnuptial agreements and providing advice regarding the dissolution of a marriage or divorce to protect business interests and preserve family wealth.
+- Providing advice regarding the dissolution of a marriage or divorce to protect business interests and preserve family wealth.

 We integrate the knowledge and experience of our business and commercial litigators and tax, estates and trusts practitioners to deliver collaborative and comprehensive services.
 Our team advises and represents individual and institutional clients in matters and controversies, including:

-We represent interested parties including fiduciaries, beneficiaries, creditors, health care providers, individuals, charities and others in these matters.
+We represent interested parties including fiduciaries, beneficiaries, creditors, health care providers, individuals, charities, and others in these matters.
 Our wealth transfer litigation attorneys are leaders in their field.
 We serve on local, regional, and national committees that drive trends and draft legislation in our practice areas.